varun9715/xwalk-demo/README.md

 ## How to build

-To build all the modules running in the project root directory the following command with Maven 3:
+To build all of the modules running in the project root directory the following command with Maven 3:

     mvn clean install